Shinshoji Temple 成田山新勝寺

 One of Japan's oldest temples, Shinshoji is the site of many Buddhist ceremonies.
 Its structures, statues, and sacred objects represent centuries of history.
 Dedicated to the fire god Acala and an important religious site for the Shingon sect of Buddhism, one of the temple's most interesting attractions is the daily Goma Fire Ritual, a thousand-year-old tradition where priests pray before a large fire to help dispel the problems of temple visitors.

-Alternatively, visit in early summer for the Narita Gion-Matsuri, where portable shrines of all shapes and sizes parade through the city.
+Alternatively, visit in early summer for the Narita Gion-Matsuri, where portable shrines of all shapes and sizes are paraded through the city.
 In the spring, the temple grounds host one of Japan's largest drum festivals with over 200 drummers taking part.

 Beyond the temple lies the 165,000 square meter Naritasan Park.
 A paved path winds through a thickly-forested hill.
 Statues of notable monks line each side.
 The path then descends and opens up to reveal spacious grounds with a pond at their center.